Sister Novelists - Review of Book by Devoney Looser

 I went to look at her book because it contains a chapter entitled, "Champagne, Orange Juice, and the Margravine: Maria's Year of Luxury and Love (1809)" -- about how Maria Porter went to stay with Elizabeth Craven in 1809, and fell in love with her youngest son, Keppel.

 If you can judge a book by what it says about a topic of which you have specialist knowledge, then I'm sorry to say that I get the impression that Looser's book is pretty dodgy.
-I am of course flattered by the signs that she has made use of my own biography of Elizabeth Craven, (mentioning for example the attribution of Letters to her Son and quoting exactly the same passage from Keppel's diary) though I am surprised that somebody whom we are told is "Regents Professor of English at Arizona State University" is not aware of the convention that such borrowing should be acknowledged in footnotes or at least in the bibliography.
+I am of course flattered by the signs that she has made use of my own biography of Elizabeth Craven, (mentioning for example the attribution of Letters to her Son and quoting exactly the same passages from Keppel's diary) though I am surprised that somebody whom we are told is "Regents Professor of English at Arizona State University" is not aware of the convention that such borrowing should be acknowledged in footnotes or at least in the bibliography.
 In fact, as far as I can see from the Ebook version that I accessed, in the Bodleian library, Looser's book has no bibliography.
 This is very worrying.
 How many other people's work has she made use of without acknowledgement?

 Altogether this is a book to be read cautiously, with many reservations, and while it provides the first detailed biography of the Porter sisters, it offers inadequate evidence for its big claims for them as writers.